Tea Pet

 Little Mouse — $45

-Inspired by Boh from Spirited Away.
-Made from Duanni clay (lighter, sandy tone).
-The most detailed in the collection — a good gift for Ghibli fans.
+Made from Duanni clay (lighter, sandy tone), with a rounded storybook-like shape and fine carved detail.
+The most detailed in the collection — a good gift for someone who likes characterful teaware.

 Stone Double Frog & Fruit Frog — $28 each